david-k/myca/README.md

 # Myca

 Myca is a low-level language with manual memory management.
-First and foremost, the goal is to have a language that I actually like using.
-Once I have achieved that, I want to experiment with compile-time memory safety.
+First and foremost, the goal is to develop a language that is ergonomic and fun to use.
+Second, I want to experiment with compile-time memory safety so I can sleep at night.

-Currently implemented:
+Development is still at a very early stage.
+The main features currently implemented are:
-- generic structs (combining both sum and product types)
+- struct types that combine the functionality of both sum and product types
-- generic procedures
+- union types with set-like semantics
-- generic type aliases
+- generics
-- type inference for generics
+- type inference
 - order-independent type/procedure declarations (no forward-declarations needed)
-- pattern matching
+- basic pattern matching
-- basic control flow

-For now, the compiler simply emits C to ease prototyping.
+- a C backend

 ## Examples